·

 Stroll along the picturesque waterfront of Port Vell, a historic harbor transformed into a modern leisure area.
 Take in the stunning views of the city and the sea, visit the famous Aquarium, or enjoy a meal at one of the many seafood restaurants.

-waterfront of Port Vell in barcelona in september
+waterfront of Port Vell in Barcelona in September

 Source: Ruth Hartnup (CC BY 2.0)